-Certified translation is also known as legalised, notarised or sworn translation and is charged at 10.00 GBP per document.
+Certified translation also known as legalised, notarised or sworn translation.

 If your translated document has a fee of say for example £20.00 there will then be an additional £10.00 if you need to have a signed, stamped certification of that document.

-Or if you have a very long document and the fee to translate is for example £40.00 then the total fee togther with just £10.00 once will be £50.00.
+Or if you have a very long document and the fee to translate is for example £40.00 then the total fee together with just £10.00 once will be £50.00.

 However we look for ways to provide discounts so if for example you need the translation of more than one document we will apply a discount.